Skip to main content

 Introduction

-Our gardens can be the perfect place for unwanted rodents to make their homes, especially if there is a good source of food, such as bird feed.
-Rats, mice and squirrels love bird seed and can be attracted to bird feeders or from spilled seeds and hulls.
+Our gardens can be the perfect place for unwanted rodents to make their homes, especially if there is a good food source, such as bird feed.
+Rats, mice, and squirrels love bird seed and can be attracted to bird feeders or from spilled seeds and hulls.
 There are, however, some steps you can take towards reducing the risk of a rodent problem:

 Remove food and shelter opportunities

-Rats and mice tend to venture out of their nests at night so they have less chance of being seen.
-So, it is a good idea to remove any left-over food from outdoor areas.
-Clear off bird tables and ground trays each evening, and take down any easily reached hanging feeders at night.
+Rats and mice tend to venture out at night so they have less chance of being seen, so it is a good idea to remove any leftover food from outdoor areas.
+Clear bird tables and ground trays each evening, and take down any easily reached hanging feeders at night.

-Cut back overgrown areas and keep piles of wood and comopost heaps tidy. if you have piles of rubbish or untidy areas in your garden this makes an ideal home for rats or mice, so make sure they are removed.
+Cut back overgrown areas and keep piles of wood and compost heaps tidy.
+If you have piles of rubbish or untidy areas in your garden this makes an ideal home for rats or mice, so make sure they are removed.

 Be sensible about feeding wild birds

-If you do feed birds in your garden then we suggest a bird table or a ground table and only place out enough food for one day at a time.
-Feed early in the day which will reduce the change that food will be left at night.
+If you feed birds in your garden, we suggest a bird table or a ground table, and only placing enough food for one day at a time.
+Feed early in the day, reducing the chance that food will be left at night.
 If you are not using a bird table and are scattering food or bird seed then only scatter the minimum amount of food to prevent any food being wasted.
-Again, this should be cleared away at night to prevent rodents being attracted to the scattered food.
+Again, this should be cleared away at night to prevent rodents from being attracted to the scattered food.

 Store your wild bird food securely

 Rats are notorious for chewing through anything to get to food, and will climb and access anywhere they can if the food smells good enough.
-Their teeth are hard enough to chew through materials such as wood, rubber and even low grade cement and concrete.
-Strong, secure containers such as galvanised metal bins with secure lids are recommended for storing wild bird seed.
+Their teeth are hard enough to chew through materials such as wood, rubber, and even low-grade cement and concrete.
+Strong, secure containers such as galvanised metal bins with secure lids are recommended for storing wild bird seeds.
 Although not impossible, these types of storage make it difficult for rats to access your wild bird seed.

 Keep your wild bird feeding areas clean